LongJDoing/3DSurfaceConstruction/README.md

 My Master's graduation project in SJTU

 Including:
-3D surface construction project with a camera and projector using C++ Also, I add a research paper which puliched in The International Journal of Medical Robotics and Computer Assisted Surgery;
+3D surface construction project with a camera and projector using C++; it used a camera SDK to catch images;
+Also, I add a research paper which puliched in The International Journal of Medical Robotics and Computer Assisted Surgery;
 you can download in http://onlinelibrary.wiley.com/doi/10.1002/rcs.1626/full